jdittrich/userNeedResearchBook/text/allURBook.md

 -   Can you describe the worst experience in your day so far?
 -   Can you describe the best experience in your day so far?
--   Which tasks in your job do you like the least
+-   Which tasks in your job do you like the least?
 -   Which tasks in your job do you like the most?
 -   Can you show me a piece of work you are proud of?

 </div>

 Questions about Motivations are usually about emotions and often their relation to activities as well.
+You can explore  these relations further in follow-up questions ( »You said you hate talking with this client.
+What in particular makes it a bad experience for you?« )

 ####  Problems